Fairness in Augmented Graph Learning: A Survey: Traditional Fairness-aware Graph Learning

 Recent research has demonstrated that contrastive learning can significantly enhance fairness in graph learning by addressing the causal impact of data biases on node representations.
-By maximising consistency across different graph structures or counterfactual augmentations, contrastive learning ensures that nodes are treated more equitably, thereby reducing structural biases.
-This method enables models to learn fairer embeddings by disentangling sensitive and non-sensitive attributes, which mitigates the influence of sensitive data and fosters unbiased predictions.
+By maximising consistency across diverse graph structures or counterfactual augmentations, contrastive learning ensures that nodes are treated more equitably, thereby reducing structural biases.
+This paradigm enables models to learn fairer embeddings by disentangling sensitive from non-sensitive attributes, which mitigates the influence of protected information and fosters unbiased predictions.

-The Fair Contrastive Learning method based on Counterfactual Graph Augmentation (FCLCA) is proposed by~\cite{li2024contrastive} and employs contrastive learning to improve fairness.
-By generating two counterfactual graphs through structural augmentation, FCLCA maximises the consistency of node representations across these graphs.
-The use of contrastive learning ensures equitable treatment of nodes in the counterfactual graphs and reduces structural bias.
-Furthermore, FCLCA incorporates adversarial de-biasing to limit the influence of sensitive attributes on node representations, resulting in fairer graph embeddings.
+For instance, the Fair Contrastive Learning based on Counterfactual Graph Augmentation (FCLCA) framework~\cite{li2024contrastive} employs structural augmentation to generate dual counterfactual graphs.
+By maximizing representation consistency across augmented views, FCLCA ensures equitable treatment of nodes and reduces structural bias.
+Furthermore, FCLCA incorporates adversarial debiasing to restrict the leakage of sensitive attributes into node embeddings.